slash4/Model01-Firmware/README-abg.md

 The `orphans` files control the arrangement of orphaned keys across the outside columns at the very left and right of the Model01, and on the `LED` and `Any` keys in the top middle.
-Since most keyboard layouts require more scancodes than the default firmware layout provides, the `LED`, `PgUp` and `PgDn` keys must be moved to the function layer.
+Since most keyboard layouts require more scancodes than the default firmware layout provides, at least three keys must be moved to the function layer.
 See "The Function Layer" above.

 The orphan key arrangements supported here are designed using the